 Enjoy small portions of seasonal treats

 High-sugar or high-fat treats don’t have to be totally banned.
-Occasional indulgences can be part of a healthy diabetes diet.
+Occasional indulgences can be part of a healthy diabetes diet, and deprivation can lead to backlash.
 The key is to keep portion sizes small and to allow for them in the daily meal plan.
 So, for example, if a dessert is planned it should be substituted for another carbohydrate in the meal.
+And making pre-portioned treats such as this one can help you determine exactly how many carbs to swap out.

 Eat prior to eating